 \subsubsection{Humans -- co-creation and its effect on society}

-We are witness to an emergence of a new type of creator economy that requires no prior experience or skill -- a democratization of art and creative production.
+We are witness to an emergence of a new type of creative economy that requires no prior experience or skill~-- a democratization of art and creative production.
 Some say that this paradigm shift is of a magnitude even greater than the shift when photography was first introduced~\cite{arts-07-00018-v3.pdf}.
-The role of the creator and our relation to images and creative work will change as a result, with implications for society as a whole.
+Back then, artists saw their livelihood being threatened by photography and~-- in fear of photography superseding the art of painting~-- ridiculed photography as not being art \cite{photographynotart}.
+In hindsight, photography unlocked a vast amount of creativity that was traditionally corralled and coveted by painters.
+While some artists were negatively affected (especially those who specialized in producing photo-realistic portraits), the invention of photo\-graphy opened opportunities to many more.
+It is likely that generative AI will lead to a similar singularity event in our human history.
+This change could deeply affect the role of the creator and our relation to images and creative work could change as a result, with implications for society as a whole.

-AI-based systems, as an extension of our cognitive workbench, have the potential to augment and support our creativity \cite{CSTs,engelbart1962}.
+AI-based systems, as an extension of our human cognitive workbench, have the potential to augment and support our creativity \cite{CSTs,engelbart1962}.
 But our increasing interaction with and involvement in co-creative systems may also have an effect on our behavior, language, knowledge, and skills.
 Similar to how the World Wide Web changes society (as much as society changes the Web), interaction with AI in natural language will shape the future digital society, the way we interact with computers, and the way we work.
-We may, in the future, even see a bidirectional effect of prompt engineering on society.
-As we become more accustomed to phrasing our inputs for foundation-scale machine learning models \cite{foundationmodels}, the way we use language and communicate with other humans may consequently change.
+We may, in the future, even see a bidirectional effect of prompt engineering on society: As we become more accustomed to phrasing our inputs for foundation-scale machine learning models \cite{foundationmodels}, the way we use language and communicate with other humans may consequently change as well.